InstituteforDiseaseModeling/EMOD-Generic/README.md

 ## V2.20

-The EMOD v2.20 release includes support for typhoid disease modeling, including new campaign classes: **EnvironmentalDiagnostic**, **TyphoidCarrierDiagnostic**, **TyphoidVaccine**, and **TyphoidWASH**.

-**ImmunityBloodTest** was added for identifying whether an individual’s immunity meets a specified threshold and then broadcasts an event based on the results.
-This new campaign class can be used with all supported disease modeling sim types.

-**InterventionForCurrentPartners** can be used with STI and HIV sim types and provides a mechanism for the partners of individuals in the care system to also seek care.
+The EMOD v2.20 release includes support for typhoid disease modeling, including new campaign classes: **EnvironmentalDiagnostic**, **TyphoidVaccine**, and **TyphoidWASH**. **ImmunityBloodTest** was added for identifying whether an individual’s immunity meets a specified threshold and then broadcasts an event based on the results.
+This new campaign class can be used with all supported disease modeling sim types. **InterventionForCurrentPartners** can be used with STI and HIV sim types and provides a mechanism for the partners of individuals in the care system to also seek care.

-**OutbreakIndividualTBorHIV** extends **OutbreakIndividual** and allows for specifying HIV or a specific strain of infection for TB.

 In addition, configuration and campaign parameters that set the type of distribution (uniform, Gaussian, etc.) of infectiousness, incubation period, and delivery of interventions have been refactored.
 The number of distributions available and naming conventions used are now consistent across the configuration and campaign files.
 This change does not affect the distributions used in the demographics files.
 A beta release of new campaign classes (not yet fully tested) are included to support surveillance of events, where events are listened to, detected, and broadcast when a threshold has been met.
 These classes include: **BroadcastCoordinatorEvent**, **BroadcastNodeEvent**, **DelayEventCoordinator**, **SurveillanceEventCoordinator**, and **TriggeredEventCoordinator**.

 ### New configuration parameters